link1905/Unity-SummerRest/README.md

               ...
       }
   ```
-- **Because of C# limitations, we can not have an embedded class having the same name as its parent and siblings, so you must manage to avoid the collisions of endpoint names (use distinct names to easily address this problem)**
+- **Because of C# limitations, we can not have an embedded class having the same name as its parent and siblings, so you must manage to avoid class name collisions (use distinct names to easily address this problem)**
 ```
 MyService
    MyService